ComposableFi/composable/frame/staking-rewards/README.md

 User can extend position with amount or with time.

-Can extending is not acted on current epoch, but merged during transitions.
+Extending is not acted on current epoch, but merged during transitions.

 ##### Amount